django-auth-ldap/django-auth-ldap/docs/authentication.rst

     AUTH_LDAP_SERVER_URI = "ldap://ldap.example.com"

 If your server location is even more dynamic than this, you may provide a function (or any callable object) that returns the URI.
+The callable is passed a single positional argument: ``request``.
 You should assume that this will be called on every request, so if it's an expensive operation, some caching is in order.

 .. code-block:: python